NDA

 We have been running local testing with the good ol' Browserstack when it comes to browser and devices testing.
 Comprehensive tests were run or a major realease or a key component implementation.
 These tests included both desktop and mobile browsers.

-As I wrote it in the first part of this case study, this project has been a milestone in my career.
-It allowed me to be involved in all the phases and dimensions of the project.
-From reasearch to delivery and measurement.
-The project complexity and pace changed my mindset in some way and made me more humble and I would say, wiser as well.
-If I had to summarize they key things to keep in mind when working in this kind of project, these would be my advices :
+As I mentioned in the first part of this case study, this project has been a milestone in my career.
+It allowed me to be involved in all phases and dimensions, from research to delivery and measurement.
+The complexity and pace of the project shifted my mindset, making me more humble and, I would say, wiser.
+Traveling to meet people from different cultures to gather local input also made me a better professional.
+It helped me realize that user research and localization are about being human and empathetic, without preconceptions.
+I noticed that beign transparent about the design process and honest about what will be possible and what will not early in the process really helped gaining engagement from locals.
+It's all about showing that you DO care.
+If I had to summarize some key things to keep in mind when working in this kind of project, these would be my advices :